awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-s3.md

 ## Using Endpoint Policies for Amazon S3<a name="vpc-endpoints-policies-s3"></a>

 The following are example endpoint policies for accessing Amazon S3\.
 For more information, see [Using VPC Endpoint Policies](vpc-endpoints-access.md#vpc-endpoint-policies)\.
+It is up to the user to determine the policy restrictions that meet the business needs\.
+For example, you can specify the Region \("packages\.us\-west\-1\.amazonaws\.com" \) to avoid an ambiguous S3 bucket name\.

 **Important**
 All types of policies — IAM user policies, endpoint policies, S3 bucket policies, and Amazon S3 ACL policies \(if any\) — must grant the necessary permissions for access to Amazon S3 to succeed\.